Filling with separating curves: Introduction

 The study of filling pairs has its importance for its various applications.
 For example, Thurston has used filling sets of size two to construct the most nontrivial mapping class group elements, so-called pseudo-Anosov homeomorphisms (for details see~\cite{farb2011primer}, Section 13.2.3).
-More recently, in~\cite{penner1988construction}, Penner has extended Thurston's construction to pairs of filling multi-curves as follows: given multi-curves $A= \{ a_1, \dots, a_m \}$ and $B=\{b_1,\dots,b_n \}$, such that $A\cup B$ fills the surface S. Then a homeomorphism $f$ which is the product of $T_{a_i}$ and $T_{b_j}^{-1}$, where each $a_j$ and $b_k$ occur at least once, is a pseudo-Anosov homeomorphism.
+More recently, in~\cite{penner1988construction}, Penner has extended Thurston's construction to pairs of filling multi-curves as follows: given multi-curves $A= \{ a_1, \dots, a_m \}$ and $B=\{b_1,\dots,b_n \}$ such that $A\cup B$ fills the surface S. Then a homeomorphism $f$ which is the product of $T_{a_i}$ and $T_{b_j}^{-1}$, where each $a_i$ and $b_j$ occur at least once, is a pseudo-Anosov homeomorphism.
 Note that $T_{a_i}$ denotes the Dehn twist about the simple closed curve $a_i$.
-Another motivation for studying filling sets is in the problem of construction of spine for the moduli space of $S_g$.
-Thurston has proposed $\chi_g$, the set of all closed hyperbolic surfaces of genus $g$ having a filling set of systolic geodesics, as a candidate spine of moduli space of $S_g$.
+Another motivation for studying filling sets is in the problem of the construction of a spine for the moduli space of $S_g$.
+In \cite{thurstonspine}, Thurston has proposed $\chi_g$, the set of all closed hyperbolic surfaces of genus $g$ having a filling set of systolic geodesics, as a candidate spine of moduli space of $S_g$.
 He has given a sketch of a proof but unfortunately, that appears difficult to understand.
+Recently, Bourque \cite{fortier2023dimension} has studied the dimension of Thurston's spine $\chi_g$.
+The author has shown that for every $\epsilon >0$, there exists an integer $g \geq 2$ such that $\chi_g$ has dimension at least $(5 - \epsilon)g$ (see Theorem 1.1 \cite{fortier2023dimension}).
+More recently, Mathieu \cite{mathieu2023estimating} has shown the existence of an infinite set $A$ of integers $g \geq 2$ such that $\mathrm{codim}(\chi_g)\in o(g/\sqrt{\mathrm{log}(g)}$, when $g\in A$ goes to infinity.